ethanaj28/HomeLab/Firewall/README.md

 -
 10/01/25

-I installed proxmox and next I will be attempting to create a VM with pfSense.
+I installed proxmox and resized my 'local' disk and renamed it to nvme.
+Next I will be making a VM for pfSense.